-Means of manipulation: In virtue of being reasonably performant organism \mathfrak{o} infers the intent of an organism \mathfrak{k} that affects \mathfrak{o} . \mathfrak{o} must do this in order to plan ahead and ensure its own needs will be met.
-However \mathfrak{o} can go further than merely reacting to what it anticipates \mathfrak{k} will do.
-It can also attempt to influence what \mathfrak{k} will do.
-If being reasonably performant necessitates \mathfrak{o} represent \mathfrak{k} 's intent because \mathfrak{k} affects \mathfrak{o} , then it may also necessitate \mathfrak{o} affect \mathfrak{k} to the extent that doing so will change how \mathfrak{k} affects \mathfrak{o} .
-This describes what might be commonly understood as an attempt at manipulation.
+Manipulation: Because it is reasonably performant, $\mathfrak o$ infers the intent of an organism $\mathfrak k$ that affects $\mathfrak o$, in order to plan ahead and ensure its own needs will be met.
+However $\mathfrak o$ can go a step further.
+It can also attempt to influence what $\mathfrak k$ will do.
+If being reasonably performant requires $\mathfrak o$ infer $\mathfrak k$'s intent because $\mathfrak k$ affects $\mathfrak o$, then it may also require $\mathfrak o$ affect $\mathfrak k$ to the extent that doing so will benefit $\mathfrak o$.

-Communication: If both \mathfrak{o} and \mathfrak{k} are reasonably performant and affect one another, each will attempt to manipulate the other.
-Furthermore, being reasonably performant and ascribing intent to one another's behaviour, each must account for the manipulative intent of the other when attempting when attempting to manipulate said other.
-Subsequently each organism must account for how its own manipulative intent will be perceived by the other.
-As in a certain class of iterated prisoner's dilemma, the rational choice may then be to co-operate.

-Furthermore if there is sufficient profit in affecting another's behaviour, then knowing one's own intent is perceived by that other and that the other will change its behaviour according to one's own intent, it makes sense to actually change one's own intent in order to affect the other.
-This bears out experimentally in reinforcement learning with extended environments [24].
-The rational course of action is to actually have co-operative intent, assuming \mathfrak{e} can perceive \mathfrak{o} 's intent correctly, and that \mathfrak{e} will reciprocate in kind11.
-Inductive inference (see appendix [1]) undertaken with co-operative intent would, if undertaken by reasonably performant organisms, ensure the organisms in a population have preferences that favour symbols that mean approximately (in a behaviourally approximate manner) similar things to all members of the population.
-If organisms are attempting to co-operate, and can infer one another's intent, then repeated interactions would give rise to signalling conventions we call language.
+Communication: If both \mathfrak{o} and \mathfrak{k} are reasonably performant, each may attempt to manipulate the other.
+Ascribing intent to one another's behaviour in order to manipulate, each must anticipate the other's manipulative intent.
+Subsequently each organism must go yet another step further and account for how its own manipulative intent will be perceived by the other.
+As in a sort of iterated prisoner's dilemma, the rational choice may then be to co-operate.
+Because each symbol represents a goal it defines a limited context for co-operation; so two organisms might simultaneously co-operate in pursuit of one goal while competing in pursuit of another (E.G. two dogs may co-operate to hunt while competing for a mate).
+If there is sufficient profit in affecting another's behaviour, then knowing one's own intent is perceived by that other and that the other will change its behaviour in response to one's changed intent, it makes sense to actually change one's own intent in order to affect the other.
+This bears out experimentally in reinforcement learning with extended environments [20].
+The rational choice may then be to have co-operative intent, assuming \mathfrak{k} can perceive \mathfrak{o} 's intent correctly, and that \mathfrak{k} will reciprocate in kind.
+For a population of reasonably performant organisms, induction (see [1]) with co-operative intent would favour symbols that mean (functionally) similar things to all members of the population.
+Repeated interactions would give rise to signalling conventions we might call language.